SCIInstitute/ShapeWorks/README.md

 Installation
 =====================
-_coming soon:_ user installation without the necessity of building ShapeWorks directly
+_Coming soon:_ user installation without the necessity of building ShapeWorks directly.
+Until then, please see **[INSTALL.md](INSTALL.md)** for the current build instructions.

 Documentation
 =====================